To my readers......

 Gilgamesh - Broken on the Wheel

 In some of Gilgamesh's early work he shows horned devils administering torture to their unfortunate captives.
-This one employs the classic back-breaking torture wheel, a spectacular device with a medieval ancestry, although it's method of use remains somewhat obscure and in some accounts is almost incidental to the punishment.
-Here Gilgamesh seems to see it as a type of rack for stretching victims.
+This one employs the classic back-breaking torture wheel, a spectacular device with a medieval ancestry, although what it actually does remains somewhat obscure.
+In some accounts it is incidental to the punishment.
+Gilgamesh seems to see it as a type of rack for stretching victims.

 Gilgamesh - Torture Frame

 The interaction between the Devil and his captive approaches intimacy in this image.
 An ingenious frame with an adjustable back bar forces the prisoner into an arching position, similar to that on the wheel above.
-This allows his Devil to sexually tease and intimidate him at close quarters, his cock straining to escape from a holster-like G-string.
-The Devil is wearing an executioners mask here but it's not clear if his horns are real or merely a scary decoration incorporated into the mask.
+This allows his Devil to sexually tease and intimidate him at close quarters with his own cock straining to escape from a holster-like, G-string.
+The Devil is wearing an executioners mask but it's not clear if his horns are real or merely a scary decoration incorporated into the mask.

 The background is dominated by an incongruous electronic device reminiscent of 1950's Sci Fi fantasies and Frankenstein laboratories.
 It stands against the wall glowing ominously.
 In the dim shadows we can see a more traditional dungeon accessory - an antique iron cage.
-A more mundane device sits on the table, a cut throat razor, possibly used to shave the prisoner of his manhood-defining body hair but it's super sharp blade always poses a threat.
+A more mundane, cut-throat razor sits on the table, possibly there to shave off the prisoner's body hair that defines his manhood.
+However, it's super sharp blade, still open, represents another threat.

-The Devil's torment is even more complex here with the prisoner forced to squat on two posts and impale himself on a (hidden) dildo stake while the Devil plays with his manhood.
-His position is perilously steadied by a collar and chain which will suspend him by the neck if he falls.
-In fact in this series the Devil ultimately uses it to lower him onto the dildo stake, an example of darker thoughts that occasionally surface in this artist's work (see Part 3).
+The Devil's torment is even more complex here with the prisoner forced to squat on two posts and impale himself on a dildo stake while the Devil plays with his manhood (the stake is hidden here but visible in other images).
+He is steadied in this perilous position by a collar and chain which will suspend him by the neck if he falls.
+In fact in this series the Devil ultimately uses it to lower him onto the dildo stake, an example of the darker thoughts that occasionally surface in this artist's work (see Part 3).

 Gilgamesh - Demon Hunter Training

-In his more recent work Gilgamesh substitutes other, unearthly beings for the Devil and draws on more 'modern' fantasy and game play scenarios.
-Thus this picture is based on the concept of a 'demon hunter', one who is better at finding them than eliminating them apparently.
+In his more recent work Gilgamesh substitutes other unearthly beings for the Devil and draws on more 'modern' fantasy and game play scenarios.
+Thus this picture is based on the concept of a 'demon hunter'.
+This one is better at finding them than eliminating them apparently.
 Gilgamesh describes him (the captive!) as a stud and he's certainly impressive with a particularly well-moulded, smooth body which contrasts dramatically with the wizened and wrinkled face of his captor.

 Once again here we can see the captive's reaction.
-It looks like he's gritting his teeth as he deals with the initial restraint and pain, perhaps less conscious as yet of his sexually teasing display.
+It looks like he's gritting his teeth as he deals with the initial restraint and pain.
 I imagine there's going to be a lot worse to come.
+He's perhaps less conscious as yet of his sexually teasing display.
+Other artists might use tattered remnants of clothing to depict his wretched state, Gilgamesh gives him a cock-sleeve full of holes.

 Gilgamesh - Sergei's Desert Adventure p0

-Other beings appear in Sergei's Desert Adventure ( a rather light-hearted term for what is about to befall him).
+Other beings appear in Sergei's Desert Adventure (that's a rather light-hearted term for what is about to befall him).
 Initially we see an extremely mature man, grizzled and exceptionally hairy, trekking across the desert.
-We know only that he is exploring, in search of adventure presumably, perhaps loot.
-He looks like a powerful, capable man, but details like the heat haze and his sweaty brow indicate that this trek is taking it's toll.
+We know only that he is exploring, in search of adventure presumably, and perhaps loot.
+He looks like a powerful, capable man, but details like the heat haze in the distance and his sweaty brow indicate that this trek is taking it's toll.

 Gilgamesh - Sergei's Desert Adventure p13